 - Not reading the scripture for themselves to obtain truth necessary for them to obtain true salvation.

-The biggest concentrated field for Christian harvest in the world.
+The Church is the biggest concentrated field for true Christian harvest in the world.
 Paul knew this, that is why he always started his preaching of the good news in the established churches (synagogues) in his outreach.
 (See Acts 17:2)

 My desire for this site